tapvanvn/Script/README.txt

 All folder named "private" use to place individual config files for each terminal.
 User can place it everywhere they want.

+All folder named "Config" use to hold the configure files that are used by scripts.